NirmalVHrone/practice-nv/voice-practice/kids-speech/README.md

 7. Reset chats by clicking the trash button on the bottom right

 ## Notes
-- The STT is currently using the ElevenLabs API.
 - The LLM is currently using the OpenAI API.
-- The TTS is currently using the ElevenLabs API.
 - The VAD is currently using the Silero VAD model.
 - You may need to install ffmpeg if you get errors in STT